-33 Other information required by law
+32 Other information required by law

-ProCredit Bank (Bulgaria) EAD has one branch in Greece.
-The branch was founded in 2015 and is providing full range of banking services.
-The headquarters of the bank and its administration are located at Sofia, 26 Todor Aleksandrov Blvd, while the branch in Greece is located at Thessaloniki 54627, 54-56, 26th October str. & Pegasus str.
-In the table below is presented more information required by the Law on Credit Institutions, article 70, paragraph 6 and 7.
+ProCredit Bank (Bulgaria) EAD has one branch in Greece and three subsidiaries.
+The headquarters of the bank, its administration and the subsidiaries are located at Sofia, 26 Todor Aleksandrov Blvd, while the branch in Greece is located at Thessaloniki 54627, 54-56, 26th October str. & Pegasus str.